In 1977, a plan that would forever change how the Orlando region works to attract and grow local industry was

 In addition, the EDC has launched a number of important, and somewhat unique, economic development initiatives.

-In 1986, the organization added film and television production to its line-up of focus areas and the Metro
+In 1986, the organization added film and television production to its line-up of focus areas and the Orlando

 specifically worked to help local businesses grow and to regularly assess and help meet their needs.
 Today the